p-chan/naduke/README.md

 # naduke

-> A website to efficiently add custom emoji to Slack
+> A website to efficiently add custom emoji alias to Slack